top of page

 New content was gated behind puzzle solving rather than currency grinding .
 This reinforced the fantasy theme and created satisfying discovery moments.

-Initial playtest revealed confusion around:
+Initial playtesting revealed confusion around:

-• How to farm and harvest?
+• How to farm and harvest

-• Where to access unlocked recipes?
+• Where to access unlocked recipes

-• Improve visual heirarchy
+• Improve visual hierarchy across all key screens

-• Better communicate available actions
+• Better surface available actions at each stage of play

-• Reduce unnecessary UI clutter
+• Reduce unnecessary clutter that was obscuring key information

 Through iterative system and UI adjustments:

-• Early game confusion decreased during playtest
+• Early-game confusion decreased noticeably during playtesting sessions

 These refinements strengthened the overall cohesion of the gameplay experience.